Hudson Center for Prenatal Vehicle Safety

 Pregnancy Seat Belt Adjusters

-Pregnancy seat belt adjusters, more accurately called seat belt positioners, are devices that redirect the lap belt so that the belt is no longer resting against the user's belly.
+Pregnancy seat belt adjusters, also called seat belt positioners, are devices that redirect the lap belt so the belt is no longer resting against the user's belly.
 This new routing is intended to reduce the pressure of the seat belt on the abdomen in a crash.
+Manufacturers of pregnancy seat belt adjusters claim this reduces the risk of injury for pregnant and fetal vehicle occupants.

 Construction and Installation